dnyaneshwargiri/matrixOperations/README.md

 		  8,"[1, 1, 1, 1, 1]"

 		  Workflow=
-		  1. check for possible matrix formation- couldnt form matrix of of length 5 which result in 1 column 5 row
+		  1. Check for possible matrix formation- couldn’t form matrix of length 5 for which result is 1 column  & 5 rows
-		  2. for sinle column matrix cant perform edge rotation as edge has lenght=1
+		  2. For single column matrix can’t perform edge rotation as edge has length=1

 		  Output=
 		  8,"[]", false